 Undeclared Engineering Major

 As a student, resources and coursework will help you feel comfortable making the selection.
 University courses that all students take will familiarize you with Drexel, with co-op and encourage civic engagement.
-Drexel engineering students all take a first-year engineering design course sequence which includes hands-on projects to understand physics and coding and learn the principles applying engineering design to addresses practical challenges.
+Drexel engineering students all take a first-year engineering design course sequence includes options to get familiar with the disciplines, with hands-on projects to understand physics and coding and learn the principles applying engineering design to addresses practical challenges.

 Dedicated advisors will help guide you through the process, talking with you about your interests and encouraging you to explore the majors.
 Those first two-terms allow you time to talk with other students and with the faculty about the field.
 By Spring term, the coursework starts being more focused and you should have made your selection.
 No matter which major you select, as a student you are offered a balance of technical breadth and depth that has you emerge with the vision to identify a need, perform analysis and build a solution.